Violetta Villas: 1971–1987: Isolation and comeback

 Villas was offered a lucrative eight-year contract with Paramount Pictures but turned it down because of her mother's illness, which saw her return to Poland.
 The Polish Communist authorities confiscated her passport, which confined her in Poland for over a decade.
 However, she was not completely banned from the media and was able to pursue her career locally.
 In 1985, she made a comeback, just a few years after martial law ended, in a series of sold-out performances.
 Authorities returned her passport, and she resumed her international career.
 She later toured the US and Australia.

 In 1987 she went on the tour "Violetta" in the United States and Canada.
 The premiere was 14 September at Carnegie Hall, where she received a standing ovation.
 In New York her concert was sold out.
 Villas performed in Las Vegas, Denver, Miami, Texas, Montreal and Chicago.

 Theatre

 Before Villas started her theatre career in Poland, she performed in international revue shows in France and United States.
 In 1978 she played at the Grand Theatre in Łódź in the musical show Kochajmy się.
 In the 1970s/80s Villas was a star of the Siren Theatre in Warsaw.
 Villas played several roles in her theatre career, including Lygia in Trzeci program (The third programme, 1978) and the main role in the revue Violetta (1986–1988).
 In 1986 she returned to theatre, performing in Violetta with an orchestra and ballet.

-In 1992, Villas played in the musical Hello, Dolly! at Cracow Operetta House.
+In 1992, Villas played in the musical Hello, Dolly! at Kraków Operetta House.
 In the 1990s she performed at Warsaw Operetta House in her own programme, The Violetta Villas Show.